 There are other cooking methods that can be used to ensure the chicken reaches the safe internal temperature.
 For example, you can spatchcock the chicken (remove the backbone and flatten it), which allows for more even cooking and reduces cooking time.
 Another option is to cook the chicken using a rotisserie, which helps to cook the bird evenly while maintaining its juiciness.

-See also How hot to cook ground beef
+See also How to cook chicken breast in fry pan

 It is important to follow these guidelines to ensure that your whole chicken is cooked thoroughly and safe to consume.
 By reaching and maintaining the correct internal temperature, you can enjoy a delicious and safe meal.